Commodoreprime/dot.files/README.md

 ## files

-`DEPLOY` - Copy repository into system, making changes when nessisary according to `.translate-list.json`
+`DEPLOY` - Copy repository into system, making changes when necessary according to `.translate-list.json`